maxgrove42/StaffTravelerRequests/README.md

 # StaffTraveler Automation Project

-This project provides an automated solution for interacting with available requests on the StaffTraveler website using Python and Selenium.
-It continuously monitors for new requests and attempts to lock them in automatically, helping users secure their desired listings more efficiently.
+This project provides an automated solution for JetBlue employees for interacting with available requests on the StaffTraveler website using Python and Selenium.
+It continuously monitors for new requests and attempts to lock requests in automatically, helping users respond to desired listings more efficiently.

 ## Prerequisites